Apigee HQ Visitor Check-In

 Apigee (now a part of Google) sought to streamline the process of welcoming outside visitors to their offices in San Jose.
 As a part of standards compliance, all non-employees would be checked in and out via an app running on a wall-embedded iPad at reception.

 Apigee is a technology company, and this user experience would form a crucial first impression with prospective clientele.
-So my task was to make a typically tedious process (entering personal data) as painless as possible.
+I was asked to design a unique and welcoming experience that went beyond the conventional intake form.
+Something non-linear.

 UX Sketchbook Product Site

 This product site showcased a set of sketchbooks for mobile UX design.
 I gave the site a minimal, open feel to evoke the clean-slate feeling of new possibilities offered by a fresh sketchbook.
 Each sketchbook's color scheme is reinforced on its individual product page.

 This is another quick study that I'd like to develop further, but it needs a lot of audio work.
 This experience is aimed at meditators who suffer most with anxiety.
 The user is guided to breathe with the expanding/contracting shape in the center, and not to focus on the extraneous shapes floating around it.
 Over the course of the session, the extraneous shapes fade and disappear.

 This website redesign was part of a proposed brand overhaul that bet big on positioning Freestyle as a lifestyle brand for action sport enthusiasts.

 Direct-to-consumer e-commerce wasn't the company's main focus at the time, so the online store took a secondary role, with products presented alongside more prominent lifestyle and athletic content.